Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-3-Know-your-variables/README.md

 - A reference variable value is the bits representing a way to get to an object on the heap
 - A reference variable is like a remote control.
 Using the dot operator (.) on a reference variable is like pressing a button on the remote control to access a method or instance variable.
 - A reference variable has a value of null when it is not referencing any object.
 - An array is always an object, even if the array is declared to hold primitives.
-There is no such thing as a primitive arrau, only an arrau that holds primitives.
+There is no such thing as a primitive array, only an array that holds primitives.